Top 10 Maldives Travel Mistakes to Avoid Before Planning Your Dream Trip

 Why Insurance Is Essential

-• Serious medical emergencies require evacuation to other countries.
+• Emergency medical matters necessitate evacuation to other nations.

-• Weather disruptions can delay transfers and flights.
+• Weather inconveniences may slow down transfers and flights.

 8. Not Planning Activities Ahead